-UPDATE - FISCAL YEAR (FY) 2021 SINGLE AUDIT REPORT
+UPDATE - FY 2021 SINGLE AUDIT REPORT

-Ms. Deborah Sharpless updated the MDTA Board with the results of the Independent Auditors' Report on Compliance for Major Federal Awards (Single Audit).

-She explained that on September 25, 2022, CliftonLarsonAllen (CLA) issued its report on the MDTA's compliance with the types of compliance requirements required for federal awards.
-The report indicated that in the auditors' opinion, the MDTA complied, in all material respects, with the types of compliance requirements that could have a direct and material effect on the major federal program for the fiscal year ended June 30, 2021.
+Ms. Deborah Sharpless advised the Finance Committee of the results of the Independent Auditors' Report, performed by the audit firm Clifton Larson Allen, LLP (CLA), on Compliance for Major Federal Awards (Single Audit).
+CLA issued its report on the MDTA's accordance with the types of compliance requirements required for federal awards.
+The MDTA complied with the types of compliance requirements that could have a direct and material effect on the major federal program for fiscal year ended June 30, 2021.
 However, the audit disclosed a deficiency as it relates to the tracking equipment purchased and disposed of with federal funds.
-The results of the audit, including the MDTA's response are attached.

-She further explained that the MDTA concurred with the finding and that going forward the MDTA will separately identify and track equipment purchased with federal funds as required under the Equitable Sharing Program.
+Going forward, the MDTA will separately identify and track equipment purchased with federal funds as required under the Equitable Sharing Program.